Spring Folk Herbalism Series

 Course Outline:

-Below gives a brief idea of what we will delve into each week
+Below gives a brief idea of what we will delve into each week.
+Things may slightly change depending on what is available in the season.

-Week One: Spring energetics / Birch Plant Mythos and tea ceremony/ Awakening from winter’s slumber/ Spring cleansing herbs
+Week One: Awakening from winter’s slumber with spring herbs/ Spring energetics / Birch plant mythos/ Spring cleansing herbs

 • Observing patterns and elements in nature and how that corresponds to our internal bodies